-The trustees present their annual report together with the accounts and auditor's report of the charitable company for the year 1 September 2022 to 31 August 2023.
+The trustees present their annual report together with the accounts and auditor's report of the charitable company for the year 1 September 2023 to 31 August 2024.
 The annual report serves the purposes of both a trustees' report, and a directors' report and strategic report under company law.

 The principal activities of the Ribbon Academy Trust are the provision of education for children aged from 3 - 11 years old.
+It had 493 children on roll in the October 2023 census.